 For this reason, I actively discourage you to enter any cloud mining opportunities.
 Bitkingdom, HashOcean and other names included in this BadBitcoin BadList should be avoided.
 If you have money in there… take it out, while you still can.

 Edit: There are legit cloud mining companies.
 One of them is Genesis Mining (note: not an endorsement).
 Reviews say that the profit rate is too small though, but I have not personally tried myself.
 Dividend Magic is trying this out, go read his experience here.

 OK, I understand about bitcoin self-mining and the slow profit, but I still want to do it

 The information in this section has been kindly provided by captminer, who have been mining bitcoins in Malaysia since 2013.

 Where to buy mining equipment.
 You can buy mining equipment from Bitmain.
 This website is recommended as they provide warranty, although claiming said warranty can take a long time.
 You can also buy locally used mining equipment from Malaysians – this can be a cheaper option, but of course no warranty.
-Browse Lowyat, sometimes people sell there – obviously look for trusted sellers as scams can happen there too.
+There’s a healthy listing of mining equipment in the Bitcoin Malaysia #1 (Open) page.

 Who mines bitcoins in Malaysia.
 The group is kind of scattered and low-profile, so the best bet is to join some bitcoin groups in Malaysia and ask.
 There’s no restrictions or clubs or permissions that you need to get to start mining bitcoins in Malaysia.
 But do be aware that the mining equipment will be noisy, heat up, consume a lot of power, comes with high setup fee, maintenance and time cost.
 To quote Capt, ‘it’s not as easy as one may think’.